 To attend the NIDDK Fellows Conference, you must submit a Research Abstract.
 New Fellows, six months or less are encouraged but not required to submit an abstract.
 The rationale for this requirement is clear and simple: the whole point is to let other Fellows know the nature of your research, to share information and technical expertise, and to stimulate collaborations.
 What better way to do this than through a Book of Abstracts that will be made available in hardcopy?
 This handy reference will also be provided to all new, incoming Fellows in PDF format.

 The deadline for registration will be Tuesday, March 25, 2014.

 Food is provided by FAES for the registrants.

 Guidelines for Preparation of Abstracts

-Online Abstract Submission is now OPEN (PDF 229 KB).
+Online Abstract Submission is now CLOSED

 All research abstracts will be compiled into a Meeting Book that will be presented to attendees at the beginning of the Conference.